Rate your commitment

 - Shift.
 Instead of seeking fault, identify strengths.
 This applies to you, as well as to others.

 Raising your level of commitment is a game-changer.
 As you change your perception, your actions change, too.
-Energy that was once used to avoid discomfort now fuels your business.
+Energy once used to avoid discomfort now fuels your business.

 Start to soar